 Classes of Shares of a Sub-Fund may be designated in a currency other than the Base Currency of the Sub-Fund.
 Changes in the exchange rate between the Base Currency and such designated currencies may lead to a depreciation of the value of such Shares as expressed in the designated currencies.
 The Manager may try but is not obliged to mitigate this risk by using financial instruments such as those described under the heading "Currency Risk" above.
 Investors should be aware that this strategy may substantially limit Shareholders of the relevant Classes from benefiting if a designated currency falls against the Base Currency and/or the currency/currencies in which the assets of the Sub-Fund are denominated.
-In such circumstances Shareholders of the relevant Classes of Shares of the Sub-Fund may be exposed to fluctuations in the Net Asset Value per Share reflecting the gains/losses on and the costs of the relevant financial instruments used to implement such strategies shall be assets/liabilities of the Sub-Fund as a whole.
-However, the gains/losses on and the costs of the relevant Class of Shares of the Sub-Fund.
+In such circumstances Shareholders of the relevant Classes of Shares of the Sub-Fund may be exposed to fluctuations in the Net Asset Value per Share reflecting the gains/losses on and the costs of the relevant financial instruments.
+Financial instruments used to implement such strategies shall be assets/liabilities of the Sub-Fund as a whole.
+However, the gains/losses on and the costs of the relevant financial instruments will accrue solely to the relevant Class of Shares of the Sub-Fund.

 Transactions may be effected in the Base Currency of each Sub-Fund upon agreement with the Administrator, as well as in the designated currency of each Class of Shares.
 Where an applicant wishes to invest in a non-Base Currency Share Class of a Sub-Fund, the Administrator will arrange for the application monies to be converted into the Sub-Fund's Base Currency.
 For a Shareholder who receives redemption proceeds from a non-Base Currency Share Class of a Sub-Fund, the Administrator will arrange for the redemption proceeds to be converted into the designated currency of the Share Class.
-Any associated exchange rate risk and the costs of currency exchange transactions in connection with the purchase, redemption and exchange of Shares of non-Base Currency Share Class of Shares.
+Any associated exchange rate risk and the costs of currency exchange transactions in connection with the purchase, redemption and exchange of Shares of non-Base Currency Share Classes will be borne by the relevant Class of Shares and will be reflected in the following Dealing Day's Net Asset Value of that Class of Shares.